Church Worship Resources

 - on political leaders to work together for the good of the whole community putting the needs of the nation before party politics.

 - on all those in positions of power and authority to hear the voices of those who have been marginalised and alienated and to respond to them in ways which offer real hope for the future.

 Perhaps you’d like to leave a prayer request on our Prayer Board.
 While we are developing the site, you can do this using the ‘Contact Us’ section.

 There are some exciting Prayerfest events being held across our Nottingham and Derby district during 2016.
 You are welcome to join us at any of the following events as we join together in a variety of expressions of prayer in a range of locations.

 Join our mailing list

 And we also invite you to join our Mailing List.
-Just leave your email address at the ‘Contact Us‘ section for regular updates from our minister, Revd Dr Paul Hill on events at the church.
+Just leave your email address at the ‘Contact Us‘ section for regular updates on events at the church.